Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### Opening(BORDER CONSTANT)

+Adds a continuous border with a constant value "i" to the image and border pixels are set to this constant, not affecting the opening process

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_constant).png>)

 ### Opening(BORDER DEFAULT)

+Synonymous with BORDER_REFLECT_101 and commonly used as the default for border handling during opening

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_default).png>)

 ### Opening(BORDER ISOLATED)

+Isolates the opening operation within the specified region of interest (ROI) and prevents influence from and use of information outside the ROI's border

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_isolated).png>)

 ### Opening(BORDER REFLECT)

+Mirrors border pixels across the image's boundary and preserves symmetry in the opening result.

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_reflect).png>)

 ### Opening(BORDER REFLECT101)

+Equivalent to BORDER_REFLECT_101, maintaining a consistent symmetrical reflection pattern during opening

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_reflect101).png>)

 ### Opening(BORDER REFLECT 101)

+Similar to BORDER_REFLECT, it creates a symmetrical reflection pattern at the image's borders during opening and has unique border pixel values

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_reflect_101).png>)

 ### Opening(BORDER REPLICATE)

+Extends the image's border by copying the nearest edge pixels and helps maintain image content near borders during opening

 ![logo](<_media/AdvanceFunction/Morphological/Opening/opening(border_replicate).png>)